HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 <!-- {{{ ### Consuming a REST service -->
 ### Consuming a REST service

-Following the same strategy we used for `TwitterClient`, we are going to rely on third-party libraries to stablish the HTTP connection with the IdolOnDemand platform and parse its JSON into a POJO.
+Following the same strategy we used for `TwitterClient`, we are going to rely on third-party libraries to establish the HTTP connection with the IdolOnDemand platform and parse its JSON into a POJO.
 In this case we will use [spring-web](http://spring.io/guides/gs/consuming-rest/) and its `RestTemplate` to consume the REST service and [jackson-databind](https://github.com/FasterXML/jackson-databind/) (used internally by `RestTemplate`) to parse the response.
 Therefore we need to add these dependencies to our `build.gradle` script:

 [code collapse="true" light="yes" title="build.gradle"]